cjxyyzs/ENF-NAH-Dataset/README.md

 <h3>Recording scene examples</h3>
 </div>

-The ENF-WHU-v2-Dataset expands beyond the original campus-based recordings of the [ENF-WHU-Dataset](https://github.com/ghua-ac/ENF-WHU-Dataset) to include over ten diverse scenes such as cafes, KTVs, cinemas, and parks, embracing both indoor and outdoor settings across different times.
-This strategic selection aims to more accurately mirror real-life forensic scenarios, ranging from quiet indoor environments to complex outdoor locations with varying ENF signal strengths due to factors like AC electrical activities and infrastructure.
+The ENF-NAH-Dataset expands beyond the original campus-based recordings of the [ENF-WHU-Dataset](https://github.com/ghua-ac/ENF-WHU-Dataset) to include over ten diverse scenes such as cafes, KTVs, cinemas, and parks, embracing both indoor and outdoor settings across different times.
+This strategic selection aims to more accurately mirror real-life forensic scenarios, ranging from quiet indoor environments to complex outdoor locations with varying ENF signal strengths due to factors like electrical activities and infrastructure.